Financial Planner FAQ

 How can I set up a financed car?

-Create an Asset and set payment method to Financed.
-Add down payment, financing rate, term, and frequency, then set value change type to Depreciate.
+Go to Pro > Assets / Liabilities / Cashflows, create an Asset, and set Payment Method to Financed.
+Add the down payment, financing rate, term, and payment frequency, then set the value change type to Depreciate.

 How can I model retirement accounts?